rafico/forcedAlignment/util/jsgd-55/README.md

 ** encoding = JSGD_X_SPARSE

-The matrix is a sparse column matrix (a la Matlab).
-Compressed Sparse Columuns (CSC)
+The matrix is a sparse column matrix (a la Matlab). html for the layout.

   indptr(n + 1)    points to the the first non-0 cell in column j
   indices(nnz)     indices[indptr[j]] .. indices[indptr[j]] are